RecordEvolution/ReswarmOS/README.md

 Just download the latest release, grab the SD card for your device and flash it using the [Reflasher](https://github.com/RecordEvolution/Reflasher).
-After the flash process is successfully finished, open up the _root filesystem_ and the file _/etc/device-config.ini_.
-Here, you may enter all configuration parameters for your device like i.a. your prefered _username_ and corresponding login _password_.
-To be able to immediately connect to the device via WIFI you have to enter the _SSID_ and _Password_ of your local wireless network.
-Booting up the device, it will show up with its _hostname_ (you provided in _device-config.ini)_ on the local network.
+After the flash process is successfully finished, open up the _boot partition (vfat)_ labeled _RESWARMOS_ containing the file _/device-config.ini_.
+Here, you may enter all configuration parameters for your device like i.a. your prefered _username_ and corresponding login _password_ to be set up on the device.
+To be able to immediately connect to the device via WIFI you have to enter the _SSID_ and _password_ of your local wireless network.
+However, I you choose to not enter your WIFI credentials you may still connect via LAN at any time.
+After booting up the device, it will show up with its _hostname_ (you provided in _device-config.ini)_ on the local network.
-Hence, you can connect to it via _ssh_ by
+Hence, you can connect to it via _ssh_ and your credentials entered in _device-config.ini_ by

 ```
 ssh <your-username>@<device-hostname>